misdoro/JavaNodeSwDoc/source/plugin-querymap.rst

 says that the field is **InchiKey** and that we must verify that species we are looking at are actually molecules.
 To correctly handle such a keyword we will need to AND two Cayenne Expressions and add them to the mapped tree.

-Currently such multi-field mapping can be implemented only on the node-specific basis.
-As an example of a simplier one-to-one mapping, the same *org.vamdc.tapservice.query.QueryMapper* class [QueryMapper]_ may be taken.

 Prefix and prefix index may also require a check for a certain field, like if element is a reactant or product in chemical reaction.
 In this case it may make sense to loop over all defined prefixes using **Query.getPrefixes()** method, then